Traditional Building Trades

 The course will be taught by Steve Swiat of Northwood Historic Restoration.
 With over twenty years of experience, Swiat has been one of the leaders of the historic window restoration community in Western New York.
 His restoration work ranges from individual homes to national historic landmarks both locally and throughout the northeast.

 Participants should have basic construction skills and be looking to expand their knowledge in specific preservation-related trades and crafts.
-The cost of the windows course is $750 and scholarship funding is available.
-All course materials will be included.
+The cost of the windows course is $750 before February 24 (increases to $775 between February 24 and March 1), and scholarship funding is available.
 Because these courses are designed to be extremely hands-on, enrollment is strictly limited.
 Early registration is highly recommended.